efficient/HERD/README.md

 sudo hugepages-create.sh 0 4096		# Create hugepages on socket 0.
 Do for all sockets.
 ```

-* Create the HERD folder only on the server machine and mount it at all clients via NFS.
+* Mount the HERD folder on all client machines via NFS.

 Quick start:
 -----------